latchbio/latch/docs/source/basics/latch_develop_example.md

 ...
 ```

-Because we modified our Dockerfile, we have to rebuild the environment and enter a new development session to load in the newest changes.
-First, exit your current development session:
+Because we modified our Dockerfile, we must rebuild the environment and enter a new development session to load in the newest changes.
+First, exit the current development session:

 ```console
 >>> exit
 Exiting local development session
 ```

-Re-register your workflow with the new Docker image
+Re-register the workflow with the new Docker image

 ```console
 $ latch register --remote .